-7.4.
+- 7.4.
 Bedroom Size.
 Although COAH's rules have no minimum unit size requirements, DCA and HMFA do have minimum bedroom size requirements for affordable housing units that receive DCA funding and/or HMFA tax credit financing.
 DCA, per NJAC 5:43-2.4(f), requires at least one bedroom to be 150 square feet and other bedrooms to be at least 100 square feet.
 The HMFA Qualified Allocation Plan ("QAP") also requires a minimum bedroom size of 100 square feet.

-The Architectural Plans do not provide areas or measurements for any of the apartment bedrooms (they do provide measurements excluding closets and doorways, but not for the entire rooms).
-The applicant should indicate the areas of all bedrooms in the apartment units and demonstrate that they meet the DCA/HMFA minimums, including at least 150 square feet for the first bedroom.
+Although the Architectural Plans provide measurements for the apartment bedrooms, they do not include the measurements of the full floor area.
+Based on a rough calculation of the dimensions provided, 10'3" x 11'11", it appears that the largest bedroom provided is less than 148 sq. ft.
+The applicant should indicate the areas of all bedrooms in the apartment units and demonstrate that they meet the DCA/HMFA minimum area for the first bedroom. - 7.5.

-- 7.5.
 Bedroom Distribution.
 The applicant is in compliance.
-Pursuant to COAH's prior round regulations, NJAC 5:93-7.3(a), and the Uniform Housing Affordability Controls ("UHAC"), NJAC 5:80-26.3(b), affordable developments that are not age-restricted shall be structured in conjunction with realistic market demands such that: - The combined number of efficiency and one-bedroom units is no greater than 20 percent of the total low- and moderate-income units; - At least 30 percent of all low- and moderate-income units are two bedroom units; - At least 20 percent of all low- and moderate-income units are three bedroom units: and - The remainder, if any, may be allocated at the discretion of the developer.
+Pursuant to COAH's prior round regulations, NJAC 5:93-7.3(a), and the Uniform Housing Affordability Controls ("UHAC"), NJAC 5:80-26.3(b), affordable developments that are not age- restricted shall be structured in conjunction with realistic market demands such that: - The combined number of efficiency and one-bedroom units is no greater than 20 percent of the total low- and moderate-income units; - At least 30 percent of all low- and moderate-income units are two bedroom units; - At least 20 percent of all low- and moderate-income units are three bedroom units; and - The remainder, if any, may be allocated at the discretion of the developer.

-The Site Plans indicate the II proposed affordable units' bedroom distribution is as follows:
+The Site Plans indicate the 11 proposed affordable units' bedroom distribution is as follows: